At the very least, you should bring:

 Snacks, water, and/or non-alcoholic drinks.

 Unless specifically stated, food and drinks are not included.
 We will also stop for meals at the appropriate times at a local favorite sandwich shop or restaurant.
-We’ll “stop the meter” during the meal time if you pay for your Instructors’ meals.
+We’ll “stop the meter” during mealtime if you pay for your Instructors’ meals.

 It’s a good idea to bring some cash as a few of the general stores and restaurants we might want to stop at still don’t accept credit cards.